Declutter to spark joy like Marie Kondo!

 Aesthetics create joy

 ‘If it looks good, you feel good’ is a great philosophy to spark joy.
 It’s how we created our clutter-reducing and stylish VertiPlay toys as well!
-Kondo has multiple tips on making things look better and more organised.
+Kondo has multiple tips on making things look better and more organized.
 Use small boxes and drawers to store miscellaneous items neatly.
 Arrange shoes by weight, heavier ones on the bottom of the rack, lighter ones on top.
 Hang clothes from left to right, in order of long to short.
 Neat drawers with her trademark vertical stacking of clothes make it easier to grab what you need.

 Don’t pressure yourself

-In particular while cleaning out items with sentimental value, if you can’t bring yourself to discard something, it’s all right.
+In particular, while cleaning out items with sentimental value, if you can’t bring yourself to discard something, it’s all right.
 Store them in a more efficient way and revisit when you’re ready to, her approach is not strict.
 Though for functional items that don’t spark joy but are certainly useful, it might be better to ask yourself how often you’ll use it, not how happy it makes you.

 The basic idea of the show is indisputable.
 We have a lot of stuff and not all of it makes us happy.
 Her more positive spin on tidying doesn’t go down the route of “this is useless”, but rather “this is no longer integral”.
 Marie Kondo’s show may not be packed with the gasp-inducing drama that reality shows usually have, but it addresses the stress that clutter can create and how it can affect relationships.